Open Source License Compliance

 Use of open source software, and the need for open source license compliance, has increased dramatically in recent years as open source reduces costs, increases agility, and drives competitive advantage.
 In a February 2015 Gartner survey, 99 percent of responding organizations reported using open source.

 The growth in open source usage adds code complexity, making it more important than ever to ensure the use of approved and supported code.
 However, in the same February 2015 Gartner survey, only one third of respondents had a policy for open source license compliance, management, use and purchases.

-The lack of effective open source license compliance and management expose organizations to legal and business risks through code that contains known security vulnerabilities; is not properly licensed; includes bugs that are costly and time-consuming to fix or does not comply with corporate policies.
+The lack of effective open source license management and compliance expose organizations to legal and business risks through code that contains known security vulnerabilities; is not properly licensed; includes bugs that are costly and time-consuming to fix or does not comply with corporate policies.